techiediaries/techiediaries/_posts/2020/angular-9/node-chat/2020-06-05-textarea-keydown-focusin-events.md

       userTyped = false;
       unreadCount = 0;

 The `readPosition` variable will be used to store the position of the read cursor of the current user.
 The `userTyped` variable is a `boolean` which will be used to track if the user has typed something in the message input area and the `unreadCount` variable will store the number of the unread messages.

-Next, add the `getReadMessageId()` which returns the index in the `messageList` array of the message that was most recently read by the user:
+Next, add the `getReadMessageId()` method which returns the index in the `messageList` array of the message that was most recently read by the user:

       // src/app/chat/chat.page.ts